TLRKiliann/Nextjs-Dashboard/my-app/README.md

 1)
-- restructure img upload and display it.
+- seed user + corresponding products
+- seed data for charts
+- all-user-profiles
+- searchbar (more args)
+- charts (graphs) with data from db

 2)
-- charts (graphs) with data from db

-3)
 - next-safe-action to add with server action
 - retrieve data from file.json to display it in Data Table (graph)

-4)
+3)
 - order + payments (user + auth)
 - forgot password
-- all-user-profiles.tsx

 //react 19
 //import React, { useActionState } from 'react'